Table of Contents

 Yearly Trends in Birmingham House Prices

 It is all about timing and figuring out when the market is on the rise or if there’s a little dip that might just work in your favour.
 Birmingham is one of those cities that has seen some real changes in the last decade.
 Not just in terms of property prices, but also in how the city itself has developed and attracted more people.
+The overall average price paid by investors in Birmingham offers a competitive entry point compared to other UK cities.

 So, let’s rewind a bit to 2011.
 Back then, the average house price in Birmingham was around £133,496.
 Not bad, right?
 But just as you’d expect, the market wasn’t all smooth sailing.
 In 2012, prices actually dipped a little – by about 2.1%.
 Things were still a bit shaky following the 2008 financial crisis.
 But, if there’s one thing about Birmingham, it is that the city bounces back.

 From 2013 onwards, house prices in Birmingham started to rise again, slowly but surely.
-It wasn’t anything crazy, but you’d see an increase of around 4-7% each year.
+It wasn’t anything crazy, but you’d see a rise of around 4-7% each year.
 These steady gains made a lot of sense because the city itself was growing.
 There was more demand for housing, and big infrastructure projects were kicking off, like the work on HS2 (the high-speed rail network) and other developments in and around the city centre.

 By the time 2017 rolled around, things were really starting to pick up speed.
 House prices jumped by over 8%, with the average price hitting £167,885.
 It wasn’t just about the property market anymore; Birmingham had become a bit of a hotspot.
 More businesses were setting up shop there, and it seemed like the city was attracting professionals who might have previously headed to London.
 This was great news for the property market because it created even more demand, both from people looking to buy homes and those wanting to invest in buy-to-let properties.